patooworld/vsixvhax/Code-Generation.md

 [[images/code-generation/anon-function.gif]]

 When generating parameter names, vshaxe has to "take a best guess" based on the parameter types, as function types in Haxe do not include parameter names.
-It follows the following rules:
+Argument name guessing follows these rules:

 - For `Int`, `Float`, `Bool` and `String`, use single letter-names (`i`, `f`, `b`, `s`)
 - For camel-case names (e.g. `BalancedTree`), use the last segment (`tree`)